Cincinnati & Dayton Placenta Encapsulation FAQ

 Is there a reason why you will not encapsulate my placenta?

-I will not encapsulate your placenta if you have smoked during pregnancy, have any sexually transmitted diseases, hepatitis or HIV/Aids.
+We will not encapsulate your placenta if you have smoked during pregnancy, have any sexually transmitted diseases, hepatitis or HIV/Aids.
 If you have Strep B during pregnancy, we can talk about methods to disinefct the placenta, with the choice ultimately being yours.

 Are there risks to placenta encapsulation?